WindYari/LLM-chat-bot-with-huggingface/README.md

 ## UPDATE
-- **Internet search support**: you can enable **internet search** capability in Gradio application and Discord bot.
+- **Internet search support**: you can enable **internet search** capability in Gradio application and bot.
 For gradio, there is a `internet mode` option in the control panel.
 For discord, you need to specify `--internet` option in your prompt.
 For both cases, you need a Serper API Key which you can get one from [serper.dev](https://serper.dev/).
 By signing up, you will get free 2,500 free google searches which is pretty much sufficient for a long-term test.
-- **Discord Bot support**: you can serve any model from the model zoo as Discord Bot.
+- **Bot support**: you can serve any model from the model zoo as Discord Bot.
 Find how to do this in the instruction section below.

 # 💬🚀 LLM as a Chatbot Service